-Several other key national policy documents such as the National Development Plan, the Infrastructure and Capital Investment 2012-2016 plan, Retail Planning Guidelines, National Climate Change Strategy played a major role in shaping the Strategy objectives and targets.
+Several other key national policy documents - such as the National Development Plan, the National Recovery Plan, Retail Planning Guidelines, National Climate Change Strategy - played a major role in shaping the Strategy objectives and targets.

 The Strategy is subject to Strategic Environmental Assessment and a Habitats Directive Assessment in accordance with national and European legislation.

 The unprecedented economic circumstances prevailing in Ireland at the time of the adoption of this Strategy, mean that the level of investment in transport provision will be significantly curtailed from that anticipated under prior investment plans and programmes.
-Accordingly, the delivery of many of the capital intensive projects in the Strategy is unlikely to occur in the short-term and the level of the development and population growth may fluctuate from current predictions.
+Accordingly, the delivery of many of the capital intensive projects in the Strategy is unlikely to occur in the short-term and the level of development and population growth may fluctuate from current predictions.